brettchalupa/lsc/about.md

 ![Concept art of the Colony](/images/LSC Location Concepts - The Colony.jpg)

-A technological marvel, the Lunar Space Colony orbits the Moon and features everything needed for living long-term offplanet.
+A technological marvel, the Lunar Space Colony orbits the Moon and features everything needed for living long-term off-planet.

 ## The Creator